rootiq-ai/agentic-ai-splunk/README.md

-# 🔍 Splunk Agentic AI
+# 🔍 Agentic AI Splunk Toolkit

 A comprehensive application that converts natural language questions to SPL (Search Processing Language) queries using OpenAI and executes them on Splunk.
 Features both a modern Streamlit UI and comprehensive REST API.